-Nimbu shikanji or shikanjvi is a refreshing Indian drink made using lime juice, shikanji masala (a unique spice mix), and club soda.
-This Indian version of lemonade is super easy to make at home.
+Nimbu shikanji (shikanjvi) is a refreshing Indian drink made using lime juice, shikanji masala (a unique spice mix), and club soda.
+This Indian version of lemonade is super easy to make at home and gives instant relief from the scorching heat.

 If you like to sip on summer drinks, here are some more options for you – Jeera Soda, Kulukki, Watermelon Mojito, Virgin Mojito, Apple Iced Tea, Aam Panna, Kiwi Cooler, Cucumber Mint Cooler, Jaljeera, and Watermelon Juice.